AQUIND Interconnector will increase competition across energy markets, improve security of supply and help foster greater renewable power integration.

 Welcome to our Information and

-AQUIND Limited (‘AQUIND’) is developing proposals to build a new High Voltage Direct Current (‘HVDC’) marine and underground electric power transmission link between the south of England and Normandy in France – AQUIND Interconnector.
+AQUIND Limited (“AQUIND”) is developing proposals to build and operate AQUIND Interconnector – a new marine and underground electricity transmission link between the south coast of England and Normandy in France.

-AQUIND Interconnector will have capacity to transmit approximately 5% of Great Britain’s total electricity consumption – enough to keep the lights on in up to 4 million British households.
+AQUIND Interconnector will have capacity to transmit up to 16 000 000 MWh of electricity or approximately 5% of Great Britain’s total electricity consumption – enough to keep the lights on in up to 4 million British households.

-It will make a significant contribution to improving Great Britain’s security of electricity supply and achieving greater affordability by improving competition, making Great Britain’s energy market more efficient and enabling greater energy flexibility.
+It will make a significant contribution to improving Great Britain’s security and flexibility of electricity supply and achieving greater affordability by improving competition, making Great Britain’s energy market more efficient*.

 We will update this website with further information as the plans progress.